-Still, there are apparently a few vim users there.
-This page should (hopefully) point them to some ways to make life easier.
+Still, there are some vim lispers out there.
+This page should point them to some ways to make life easier.

 Out of the box, [D and [d should work (find definition/jump to definition), as well as [I and [i, but only in the open bufffers.

-Some suggestions to vim settings (partly based on articles above).
+Some suggestions to vim settings (partly based on articles below).
 Stuff them to ~/.vim/ftplugin/lisp.vim, and be sure to have :filetype plugin on.

 Other things to describe/do: